About VTF: History

 A bit of history

-Vermont Festivals books an average of 8-10 shows a year at the Bellows Falls Opera House Lower Theater venue.
+Vermont Festivals books 8-10 shows a year at the Bellows Falls Opera House Lower Theater venue.
 This 125 seat room is located in the lower level of the Bellows Falls Opera House which is housed in the Rockingham Town Hall.
 Amenities include a raised stage, kitchen facilities and a modern dressing room.
 Preferred "ANGEL" seating is offered for many shows in the Lower Theater.
 Patrons are offered the chance to pay inflated ticket prices in order to claim bragging rights as supporters of the live music scene in Bellows Falls.
 They are the lifeblood of local promoters and appreciated beyond mere words.

 The gorgeous Bellows Falls Opera House, re-built in 1927 after an enormous conflagration destroyed the original town hall and theater, was totally renovated in 2006-2007.
 It hosts the Town of Rockingham and Bellows Falls Village Corporation annual meetings.
-In addition, it serves as the town's only movie theater, and is the only municipally owned & operated cinema in the US.
+In addition, it serves as the town's movie theater, and is the only municipally owned & operated cinema in the US.
 With 553 seats and an almost acoustically perfect room, Vermont Festivals has been proud to present the Vermont Symphony Orchestra on numerous occasions.
-Vermont Festivals, in association with Flying Under Radar, a frequent co-promoter, produced the first live show after the renovations in April 2007.
+Vermont Festivals, in association with frequent co-promoter Flying Under Radar, produced the first live show after the renovations in April 2007.
 Past concerts, in addition to the VSO, include Dar Williams, Beausoleil, the Cowboy Junkies, Chris Smither, Sonny Landreth, Maria Muldaur and many more.